Journal of Samuel Kiechel

 Route from Antwerp to Aachen

-While travelling through the Low Countries, Samuel Kiechel was repeatedly anxious about ambushes and bandits.
-So far, the fear had not materialised.
-Our traveller arrived safely in Antwerp and stayed there for a few days to recover and seek new companions.
+While travelling through the Spanish Netherlands, Samuel Kiechel was repeatedly anxious about ambushes and bandits.
+So far, the fear had not come true.
+Our traveller arrived safely in Antwerp and stayed there for a few days to recover and find new companions.

-During the next stage of his journey, from Antwerp to Cologne, the threat grew more immediate.
+During the next stage of his journey, from Antwerp to Cologne, the threat became more immediate.
 The route ran close to the frontlines between the Spanish Netherlands and the Dutch Republic.
-Furthermore, it was now December, and winter had worsened the already rough condition of many early modern roads.
+Moreover, it was now December, and the winter weather had worsened the already poor condition of many early modern roads.

 After spending several days in the occupied city of Antwerp, Samuel Kiechel departed.
 He planned to return to Germany, with Cologne as his destination.
 He and his new companions, four merchants and a messenger, travelled four miles to Mechelen.